Debb1ie/LITS-presentation---v2/README.md

-# She's the IT: Women in Tech!
+# She's the IT: Women in Tech
 ### A Presentation by Precious Manucom
 Delivered at the Letran Information Technology Society (LITS) Webinar — April 10, 2026!